 You can travel here on a shoestring, midrange or top-end budget.

-How much money you’ll spend during your time in Rome really depends on which part of the city you sleep in, which type of accommodation you choose, how many sites you want to see, which restaurants you want to eat at, and how many activities you want to partake in.
+How much money you’ll spend when traveling to Rome really depends on which part of the city you sleep in, which type of accommodation you choose, how many sites you want to see, which restaurants you want to eat at, and how many activities you want to partake in.

-We have suggestions for where to eat and where to sleep below, but here are some examples of the costs in Rome:
+We have suggestions for where to eat and where to stay in Rome below, but here are some examples of the costs in Rome:

 We’ll get into more details about the costs of things in Rome below.